Welcome Veterans, Reservists, Active Duty and Eligible Dependents

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site

-ENROLLMENT VERIFICATION FORM: Each veteran should meet with the VA Certifying Official, which is your campus Financial Aid Officer, at the time of application to the College to submit the necessary documentation for certification and to review any additional information that may be pertinent to the students’ continued receipt of benefits.
+Each veteran should meet with the VA Certifying Official (your campus Financial Aid Officer) during the college application process to submit all required documentation for certification and to review any additional information necessary for maintaining eligibility for benefits

 Louisiana Launches Business Startup Program for Veterans